Autism Classroom Helpers

 Communication and appropriate social behavior are inseparable, especially for a child with autism.
 Progress in these areas depends on development of strategies which will encourage and stimulate the development of the total child and help them attain a calm, relaxed and engaged state.

 SUGGESTED STRATEGIES FOR CLASSROOMS:

 Manipulate the environment - Initially, progress in individual goals may require that you to find a quiet place, devoid of interferences from visual distractions, where you can situate yourself and the child to encourage interaction and control stimuli.
 In the classroom, this is difficult at best.
 Consider a study carrel for certain times of the day and certain activities depending on the child’s needs.
-Position the child away from open windows, noises of the fan in the heating/cooling unit, and other visual and auditory distractions.
-The best placement will be near a hard-working child who can sometimes serve as a peer tutor or model for the child with autism.
-Avoid sensory triggers (e.g., mirrors, lights, loud noises) until they can be addressed in therapy.
-Analyze the classroom for ways to maximize success (e.g., chairs with side arms slow down the escape from the a desk or table!).
-You may want to position the classroom assistant in a chair on one side of the child initially and position the child’s chair next to a leg of a table, designating the boundaries and preventing a rapid impulsive run across the room.
+Position the child away from open windows, noises of the fan in the heating/cooling unit, and other visual and auditory stimulants that can be overwhelming to their nervous system.
+Work with the OT to give optimum environment for learning stress free or accomodations in a stressful learning environment may be needed.

 Provide structure - Routines develop good habits and help their world be predictable.
 Use visuals to help them as verbal information can be stressful.
 The child will learn to pick up toys, put away classroom supplies/books or perform other routine tasks if completion of the task is ensured daily as part of the structured routine.
 For example, try to develop the habit of the child only having the items needed for the subject on his desk during instruction and putting away all items after each subject is completed.
 Also, develop a routine for putting away papers which have been completed and papers which should be taken home for homework.
 A notebook system works well for this.
 Consider using pockets labeled clearly as "Done" (for younger children) or "Completed" or "Finished work" and "Homework."

 Change the environment - Maintain consistent structure to build success, then build "tolerance to change" by systematically altering the daily schedule and managing any resultant behaviors.
 Changes can be effective in breaking a bad habit, as well.
 Look for antecedents of a behavior and change the schedule/ routine to reduce the likelihood of occurrence.